eclipse-pass/pass-indexer/README.md

 The PI_FEDORA_JMS_USER and PI_FEDORA_JMS_PASSWORD are credentials used to connect to the activemq broker, if it is secured.

 The PI_ES_INDEX is the index where Fedora documents are sent.
 PI_ES_CONFIG is the configuration used to create an index if it does not exist.
 It must be set even if not used.
 It's value may be a file path or a classpath resource or a URL.

+# Running Integration Tests

+Use `docker-compose up` to start Fedora and Elasticsearch containers.
+Then `mvn verify` will start the integration tests.

+The tests do not clean up Fedora or Elasticsearch so they can be inspected in case of test failures.
+To rerun the tests you must `docker-compose down` and then `docker volume prune`.